-Note: a launch configuration will only be created for the build configuration being debugged
+Note: a launch configuration will only be created for the currently selected build configuration.

-For most debug operations, these files will not require any attention and can essentially be ignored.
+For many debug operations, these files won't require any attention and can essentially be ignored.
 However, if changes are required, these files should not be edited manually, rather their properties should be explored within the IDE.